 The Valley Oak Youth Academy is an opportunity to embrace our local justice-involved youth by collaborating with family, evidence based organizations, and justice partners for positive outcomes.
 While addressing public safety, VOYA also aims to empower, support and improve family relationships and services.
 Family participation is not limited to biological parents but can extend to non-related support persons/caregiver, spouses, and children.
-The JJCC subcommittee developed a framework that supports partnership with family input at every step in the program planning related to the youth.
+The JJCC Realignment Subcommittee developed a framework that supports partnership with family input at every step in the program planning related to the youth.
 This plan also includes a partnership with community members, justice involved youth, and other supports for successful re-entry back into the community.
 Upon a study of our current youth at DJJ, Sacramento recognizes that family engagement and therapy must be a funding priority.
 Data revealed of the DJJ cases, 31% have had at least one out of home placement, 47% had multiple out of home placements, 64% had CPS referrals, and 40% lived with their mother prior to their detention.
-Sacramento County intends to use grant funds to address family engagement in programs.
-Below is a chart on how Sacramento intends to allocate grant funds towards family engagement and a brief description of the family engagement component of our plan.
+Sacramento County intends to use grant funds to address family engagement and a brief description of the family engagement component of our plan.
+Please refer to the Proposed Budget document in the back of the plan.

-Block Grant Need Use of Funds Allocation of Funds Family Therapy Hire county clinical licensed professionals to deliver mental health and substance use treatment to youth committed to VOYA Senior Mental Health Clinicians.
+Block Grant Need Use of Funds Allocation of Funds Implemented Family Therapy Hire county clinical licensed professionals to deliver mental health and substance use treatment to youth committed to VOYA Senior Mental Health Clinicians.
 Family Visitation Probation officers will supervise family visits to support family engagement.
 Probation Officers to monitor visitation.
 Family Engagement Nights Funding will be set aside to provide family engagement nights for youth and their family committed to VOYA.
 Funding set side to support the purchase of food, beverages, games, prizes, and activities.